boettiger-lab/sarsop/README.md

 Notes
 -----

 Unfortunately the appl source code is a bit dated and not suitable for using as a shared library.
 It builds with lot of warnings and on Windows it only builds with MS Visual Studio.
-This package tries to make things as easy as possible for the user by bunding the appl executables and wrap them with `system` calls in R.
+This package tries to make things as easy as possible for the user by bunding the appl executables and wrap them with `system` calls in R. This package also provides higher-level functions for POMDP analysis.

 Thanks
 ------